robin-rpr/calos/doc/clearly-image.rst

 Build image :code:`bar` using :code:`./foo/bar/Dockerfile` and context directory :code:`./foo/bar`::

-   $ ch-image build -t bar -f ./foo/bar/Dockerfile ./foo/bar
+   $ clearly image build -t bar -f ./foo/bar/Dockerfile ./foo/bar
    [...]
    grown in 4 instructions: bar

 Same, but infer the image name and Dockerfile from the context directory path::

-   $ ch-image build ./foo/bar
+   $ clearly image build ./foo/bar
    [...]
    grown in 4 instructions: bar

 Build using humongous vendor compilers you want to bind-mount instead of installing into the image::

-   $ ch-image build --bind /opt/bigvendor:/opt .
+   $ clearly image build --bind /opt/bigvendor:/opt .
    $ cat Dockerfile
    FROM centos:7